I’ve been at CARM since April 2020 and this is my second stint as Manager here.

 I’ve really enjoyed all of my previous roles, and am always particularly happy when I am working in a productive team who are providing an excellent service.
 I therefore know that I’m going to enjoy my second stint at CARM.

-My focus will be to support the team to ensure that we continue to provide the much needed services across our operating area, develop new services and ensure that we have the funds to do so.
+My focus is to support the team to ensure that we continue to provide the much needed services across our operating area, develop new services and ensure that we have the funds to do so.

 Hi, I’m Holly.
 I started as Meeting Point Co-ordinator in January 2017.
 I have the pleasure of attending our Meeting Points and seeing CARM’s ethos in action – people making friends and having a laugh over a cup of tea or coffee and a biscuit, enjoying the raffle, and planning their next outing together.
 You’ll see me on a regular basis at each Meeting Point, but I can also help if you would like to know more about the Meeting Point closest to you, or you’d like to arrange for a ‘buddy’ volunteer to meet you for your first few visits, as we know that joining a new group can be a nervous time, although we really are a friendly bunch!